 If you do win your case and receive compensation, then the other side will pay most of the legal fees.
 You’ll need to pay your solicitor a ‘success fee’, but this will be clearly set out in your agreement with your solicitor and will make up no more than 25% of your compensation.

-When you get in touch with us on 0800 234 6438, our advisors will be able to let you know whether they think you’re likely to be able to make a compensation claim – they’ll tell you this on the same call.
+When you get in touch with a legal adviser on 0800 234 6438, they will be able to let you know whether they think you’re likely to be able to make a compensation claim – they’ll tell you this on the same call.

-After our initial conversation, we’ll pass you on to one of our partner solicitors.
+After your initial conversation, they’ll pass you on to one of their partner solicitors.
 They’ll also talk through some of the details of your accident and injuries and will weigh up your chance of success based on whether the other side is likely to be liable (responsible) for your injuries.

 If you’re thinking about starting a personal injury claim, you’re probably looking for a lawyer who is particularly experienced in your type of injury – for example, this could be sports injuries, spinal injuries, complex injuries – or sexual abuse claims where psychiatric injury is a common effect.

-Our lawyers are chosen based on specialisms, which means we’ll be able to find and put you in touch with the most suitable solicitor for your case.
+Most injury lawyers have chosen their specialisms, which means a trained legal adviser will be able to find and put you in touch with the most suitable solicitor for your case.
 In some cases, their experience and dedication in helping particular injury victims stems from their own personal experiences and they’ll have the expertise to be able to help you with your specific injury or accident type.